Making the Most of Our Goats' Milk Supply

-Canning means you can keep milk for cooking purposes, without taking up valuable freezer space.
-Canning is a long-term storage solution, and a handy one for many people.
+Canning means you can keep milk for cooking purposes without taking up valuable freezer space.
+Canning is a long-term storage solution and a handy one for many people.
 You will probably not wish to drink the canned milk as, being a cooked product, it tastes slightly caramelized.
 But there is nothing wrong with its quality.

-Why Use A Pressure Canner?
+Why Use a Pressure Canner?

-You should use a pressure canner instead of a water bath canner, for food safety reasons.
-Basically, the pressure canner cooks the milk to a higher temperature, and prevents it from retaining bacteria that can cause spoilage.
+You should use a pressure canner instead of a water bath canner for food safety reasons.
+Basically, the pressure canner cooks the milk to a higher temperature and prevents it from retaining bacteria that can cause spoilage.

 How Much Time Does Canning Milk Take?

 If you have only one canner, expect to do no more than 14 quarts in a day.
-The whole process takes about 4 hours from the first step of washing and preparing the jars, to the 5th out of 6 steps, which includes waiting for the canner to cool down enough to open it.
+The whole process takes about 4 hours, from the first step of washing and preparing the jars to the 5th out of 6 steps, which includes waiting for the canner to cool down enough to open it.

+My mother and I, working together and using two canners, did 28 quarts the first day and 14 the next morning, for a total of 41 quarts, or just over 10 gallons of milk.
 I figure this would be enough to last me about 10 weeks in the winter, assuming I had no fresh milk available, as I use about a gallon a week for baking during the colder months.

 © 2018 Joilene Rasmussen